wispie/linen/README.md

-# Fabric Example Mod
+# Linen

+## What is it?

+Minecraft Professional Screenshotter's Toolkit, also adds METADATA to your Minecraft Screenshots so you and your friends know exactly where when and how you took it.

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Get the latest release from the Releases tab, or build it yourself.

 ## License

-This template is available under the CC0 license.
+This project is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.